dougeby/IntuneDocs/intune/certificates-profile-scep.md

         > - When using a device certificate variable, enclose the variable name in curly brackets { }.
         > - Don’t use curly brackets **{ }**, pipe symbols **|**, and semicolons **;**, in the text that follows the variable.
         > - Device properties used in the *subject* or *SAN* of a device certificate, like **IMEI**, **SerialNumber**, and **FullyQualifiedDomainName**, are properties that could be spoofed by a person with access to the device.
         > - A device must support all variables specified in a certificate profile for that profile to install on that device.
-For example, if **{{IMEI}}** is used in the subject name of a SCEP profile and is assigned to a device that doesn’t have an IMEI number, the profile fails to install.
+For example, if **{{IMEI}}** is used in the SAN of a SCEP profile and is assigned to a device that doesn’t have an IMEI number, the profile fails to install.

    - **Certificate validity period**:
      You can enter a value that is lower than the validity period in the certificate template, but not higher.
 If you configured the certificate template to [support a custom value that can be set from within the Intune console](certificates-scep-configure.md#modify-the-validity-period-of-the-certificate-template), use this setting to specify the amount of remaining time before the certificate expires.